nkrisztian89/interstellar-armada/README.md

 your computer, make a build of the game (see above), and then copy the project files over to the appropriate folder of Electron (the `app` folder, which you will have to create within the `resources` folder).
 The project contains the necessary files for the Electron setup, so after this it can simply be run by starting the Electron executable.
-When run this way, the game has some small differences such as a Quit button in the menu to close the application and the lack of a fullscreen button (as it will run in fullscreen by default).
+When run this way, the game has some small differences such as a Quit button in the menu to close the application.

 The last release of Electron tested with the game: 34.0.0